pingcap/tidb-operator/examples/monitor-prom-remotewrite-enable-basic-auth/README.md

 ```bash
 > kubectl port-forward svc/basic-prometheus-remote  9090:9090
 ```

-The data is writing successfully.
+Then access the prometheus ui url 127.0.0.1:9090, we will find the monitoring data write successfully.

 ## Destroy